Skip to content

 def make_fetch(self, key, **kwargs):

-"""Fetch all required data (runs in transaction).
+"""Fetch all required data (runs outside the transaction; re-run and

 kwargs are passed from populate(make_kwargs={...}).